Sexx Laws: Composition

 Beck said of the song's lyrics: It's me playing with the ridiculousness of those entrenched ideas about what a man does and what a woman can do.
 A lot of soul music comes from a real masculine strength, but there's also this intense vulnerability about it.
 You have the masculine tough-guy exterior and the emotional openness, which is feminine, as well.
 I wanted to have fun with that, turn up that contrast a little bit without getting bogged down into preciousness and psychobabble.

 Of the song's music, he said: I think my main interest in using the horns was for performance - so much music today is so guitar heavy.
 I sought other places to get muscle into the music.
 Many bands rely heavily on guitar to pump up the sound, but I thought it would be interesting to make the horns into the guitars.
 I think it was the L.A.
 Rams.
 I used to watch them when I was growing up, and it just reminded me of Monday Night Football in 1978.

 Reception

 In 2014, NME named it the 260th Greatest Song of All Time.
 Paste and The Guardian both ranked the song number 10 on their lists of the greatest Beck songs.

 In popular culture

 "Sexx Laws" was used in the 2014 Renault Twingo advertisement.
-The song was also used in the Futurama episode "Bendin' in the Wind" and in Daria.
+The song was also used in the Futurama episode "Bendin' in the Wind", the series finale of Strangers With Candy, and in Daria.